roseasromeo/DDArchipelagoRandomizer/README.md

 This is a work in progress Archipelago randomizer mod for Death's Door.

 > [!IMPORTANT]
-> This is in very early alpha stage and is not yet playable.
-A playable version will be coming soon!
+> This is in an early alpha stage!

 ## Contributing